Low-Maintenance Tooling for Terraform & OpenTofu in Monorepos

 Using Local TF State #

-If you use the default TF code for a stack, you will also need to comment out the backend "s3" {}
+To use local state, you will also need to comment out the backend "s3" {}

 block in the main.tf